opendocsg/opendoc-formsg-faq/BasicGuide.md

 In Email mode, form responses are sent directly to user-specified email addresses.
 Form does not store form response data in our servers.
 Therefore, it is critical that email addresses are correctly specified and mailboxes are not over-capacity, or else form responses will be lost.

 In Storage mode, your responses are encrypted end-to-end and stored in encrypted format, ensuring that only form administrators can access and view responses.
-During form creation, the user's client generates a private key that is never seen by the Form server, and is used to access and view responses.
+During form creation, the user's client generates a secret key that is never seen by the Form server, and is used to access and view responses.
+The secret key is also used to activate your form.
 Upon response submission, the respondent's client encrypts the response using the corresponsing public key, before the encrypted response is sent to Form servers for storage.

 Both these options ensure that should our servers be compromised, attackers would not be able to view form response data.